EducloudHQ/rest_with_cdk_typescript/content/delete/create_a_lambda_function.md

 ## Create a Lambda Resource

 Create a Lambda resource to handle the API requests and delete data from the DynamoDB table.
-You can create the function using the AWS Management Console, AWS CLI, or the AWS SDK.

-Here's how to create a lambda function using the CDK with Python:

 ```ts